strapi/nextjs-corporate-starter/migration-steps.md

 yarn dev
 ```

-And you will probably see an error, a blank screen, or both.
+You will probably see an error, a blank screen, or both.

-This is a good reminder, when migrating, this is a good time to think of possible refactors.
+When migrating, this is a good reminder that it might be a good time to think of possible refactors.

-As we continue on this journey to migrate our frontend to strapi v5, we can start by updating our `utils/fetch-api.ts` file.
+As we continue migrating our front end to strapi v5, we can start by updating our `utils/fetch-api.ts` file.

 We will need to update the `fetchAPI` function to the following: